 - our visitors with publicly available emergency information in an accessible way, upon request.

 - our employees with disabilities with individualized emergency response information, when necessary.

 We are committed to excellence in serving all customers, including persons with disabilities, and will carry out our functions and responsibilities in the following areas:

 - online application systems and websites

 - use of support persons and service animals

 - assistive devices

-- We have procedures in place to prevent service disruptions to accessible parts of our public spaces.
+- We have procedures in place to prevent service disruptions to our services.

-- In the event of a service disruption, we will notify the public and provide alternatives available.
+- In the event of a service disruption, we will notify the public and provide alternatives, where available.